AmandaDiscord/Volcano/README.md

 Volcano makes a *best effort* towards mirroring LavaLink's protocols ~~which was actually very difficult to do granted not much info is out there regarding specific cases of LavaLink's protocols~~ while trying to efficiently memory manage and make use of a thread pool based on worker_threads for reliable and smooth playback.

 # Some Caveats
-Volcano only supports YouTube, Soundcloud, and http currently.
+Volcano only supports YouTube, Soundcloud, http, and local files currently.
 Any other sources will not work.
 If you really want them to work with Volcano, please open a PR.
 I am more than happy to add features.
 Volcano does not support all filter op properties.
 LavaLink's filters do not clearly translate logically to ffmpeg arguments (to me at least.
 I am nub plz no booly)

 # Usage